 Do you have an opinion that isn’t a widely held belief?

 A lot of doctors are practicing some form of preventative medicine, but I truly believe it is the key to health.
+The old saying is that an ounce of prevention is worth a pound of cure, but that’s really far truer than most people think.
+Building healthy habits and anticipating health issues that may present later in life are a critical part of staying happy and healthy into old age.
 If you work to make healthy lifestyle choices, you are taking huge leaps and bounds towards optimizing your aging and wellbeing.

 Do you have a business idea you’d give away to our readers for free?

 Health is something everyone needs but lots of people have no information about.
 Starting some kind of means of distributing health information to large segments of the population would be a great place to start.
 As someone who’s passionate about health, I’m constantly seeking out that information but I understand that’s not true for most people.
 Some means of sparking that interest in others could be truly revolutionary.
 Once people start seeing the very real benefits of taking an interest in health, they are likely going to spread that message to others.